ibm-cloud-docs/CDN/about.md

 ### Object Storage Origin support
 {: #object-storage-file-support}

 IBM Cloud CDN can be configured to serve content from an Object Storage endpoint by providing the endpoint, the Bucket name, protocol, and port.
-Optionally, a list of file extensions can be specified to only allow caching for files with those extensions.
+Optionally, a list of file extensions can be specified to allow only caching for files with those extensions.
 All objects in the bucket need to be set with anonymous read or public read access.

 This tutorial on [How to set up IBM Cloud Object Storage with CDN](/docs/tutorials?topic=solution-tutorials-static-files-cdn#static-files-cdn) provides more detailed information.

 ### Support for Multiple Origins with distinct paths
 {: #support-for-multiple-origins-with-distinct-paths}

-In certain cases, you may want to deliver certain content from a different Origin server.
-For example, you may want certain photos or videos served from different Origin servers.
+In certain cases, you might want to deliver certain content from a different Origin server.
+For example, you might want certain photos or videos that are served from different Origin servers.
 IBM Cloud CDN provides the option to set up multiple Origin servers with multiple paths.
 This allows flexibility regarding how and where the data is stored.
-The path provided for the Origin server should be unique with respect to the CDN.
+The path that is provided for the Origin server should be unique regarding the CDN.
 The Origin server itself does not need to be unique.

 ### Path-based CDN mappings
 {: #path-based-cdn-mappings}

 Your IBM Cloud CDN service can be restricted to a particular directory path on the Origin server by providing the path when creating the CDN.
-An end-user is allowed access only to those contents in that directory path.
-For example if a CDN `www.example.com` is created with Path `/videos`, it is accessible **only** through `www.example.com/videos/*`.
+A user is allowed access only to those contents in that directory path.
+For example, if a CDN `www.example.com` is created with Path `/videos`, it is accessible **only** through `www.example.com/videos/*`.

 ### Purge-cached content
 {: #purge-cached-content}